Integration of container platform essentials (Part 5)

 - Part 5: Integration of container platform essentials (this article)

-- Part 6: Details of specific elements (storage services)
+- Part 6: Integration of storage services

 - Part 7: Application integration details